desenvolvedorIcotrade/App.bot/blog/_posts/2018-01-05-announcing-maven-support.md

 </p>

 Here's how it works:
-- Dependabot looks for a "pom.xml" in your repo, and pulls it down
+- Dependabot looks for a "pom.xml" in your repo, and pulls it down.
-- Dependabot extracts the dependencies from your POM file, and checks The Central Repository for any available updates
+- Dependabot extracts the dependencies from your POM file, and checks The Central Repository for any available updates.
 - If any updates are available, creates individual PRs for each dependency of your outdated dependencies.